-- The website has an 'access' filter and includes a page with information on all accessibility services; the website venue pages all include broad accessibility information. - All Festival marketing collateral carry access symbols for the relevant events and venues, including the program brochure and integrated calendar.
-A separate large print accessibility leaflet is produced giving full information on all accessibility services and how to book. - Sydney Festival is happy and able to receive phone calls using the National Relay service. - The Festival website adheres to W3C Web Content Accessibility Guidelines. - Sydney Festival is an affiliate of the Companion Card program. - All Festival controlled outdoor venues have accessible parking spaces and/or designated drop off areas and accessible viewing areas for patrons with disability, with clearly signed accessible toilets and a marshal or volunteer assigned to assist patrons with queries. - Designated wheelchair spaces in venues for ticketed events are sold at the lowest price in the house for that performance. - Tickets for users of Audio Description, Auslan or Captioning services will be offered at the lowest price in the house for that performance. - The Festival Village in Hyde Park is wheelchair accessible, with ramps to venues, food areas and box office/information booth and accessible toilets.
+- The website has an 'access' filter and includes a dedicated page with information on all accessibility services; each event page includes relevant accessibility symbols and the website venue pages all include broad accessibility information. - All Festival marketing collateral carry access symbols for the relevant events and venues, including the program brochure and integrated calendar.
+A separate large print accessibility leaflet is produced giving full information on all accessibility services and how to book tickets. - Sydney Festival is happy and able to receive phone calls using the National Relay service. - The Festival website adheres to W3C Web Content Accessibility Guidelines. - Sydney Festival is an affiliate of the Companion Card program. - All Festival controlled outdoor venues have nearby (unreservable) accessible parking spaces and/or designated drop off areas and accessible viewing areas for patrons with disability, with clearly signed accessible toilets and a marshal or volunteer assigned to assist patrons with queries. - Designated wheelchair spaces in venues for ticketed events are sold at the lowest price in the house for that performance. - Tickets for users of Audio Description, Auslan or Captioning services will be offered at the lowest price in the house for that performance. - All Sydney Festival-controlled venues are wheelchair accessible, with dedicated wheelchair spaces, ramps and iTrack matting to venues, food areas and box office/information booths and accessible toilets.

-Sydney Festival Staff Training:
+Sydney Festival Staff Training;